-South Asian-inspired Ice Cream Shop Malai Is Opening Off 14th Street
+South Asian–Inspired Ice Cream Shop Malai Is Opening Off 14th Street

 The DC scoop shop offers indoor and outdoor seating and a salmon-hued exterior.
 Inside, you’ll find a dozen dairy and non-dairy ice creams, from red chili chocolate to passionfruit cilantro.
 Most flavors are switched out on a bi-monthly basis, but one fan favorite is always available: rose with cinnamon-roasted almonds.

 A single scoop is $6, or you can get a trio of flavors for $9.
-Add toppings like cacao-nib-cardamom shortbread pieces or crunchy peanut chikki (a traditional Indian brittle) for a dollar more.
+Add toppings like cacao-nib/cardamom shortbread pieces or crunchy peanut chikki (a traditional Indian brittle) for a dollar more.
 Alongside scoops, customers can grab ice cream cakes ($54), ice cream sandos ($6), creamy kulfi popsicles ($6).
 Malai also serves $6 cups of soft-serve (they’re currently swirling pistachio and saffron.)
 A wider selection of to-go pint flavors will be available both in-store and in local grocery stores in the coming weeks.

-To ring in the opening weekend, Malai is also debuting the DC-exclusive cherry black cardamom flavor.
+To ring in the opening weekend, Malai is also debuting the DC-exclusive cherry/black-cardamom flavor.
 Bavishi says the smokiness of the black cardamom brings out the sweetness of DC’s official fruit.

 That’s not the only DC-adjacent pint in Malai’s lineup: on Inauguration Day in 2021, the shop paid homage to Vice President Kamala Harris by adding the “Madam Vice President” flavor to its menu.
-Its fusion of mango and coconut flavors nod to Harris’ East and West Indian roots, and the candied-lotus seed mix-ins are a play on her name (“Kamala” translates to lotus in Sanskrit).
+Its fusion of mango and coconut flavors nod to Harris’s East and West Indian roots, and the candied-lotus seed mix-ins are a play on her name (“Kamala” translates to lotus in Sanskrit).
 “To see a woman in power who grew up with an Indian mother and celebrates the same holidays as I do was just very inspiring to me”, says Bavishi.
 The Veep-inspired treat isn’t available for scooping right now, but you can pick up a to-go pint in the store’s freezers.

 “I’ve always strived to change the way ice cream is perceived in this country.
 It shouldn’t feel abnormal to walk into an ice cream shop and not see a chocolate or a cookies-and-cream,” she says.
 “Here, we’re not just taking flavors from India and copying them, but actually creating brand new flavors that highlight those South Asian ingredients,”